 If you want to deliver high-quality content, you need to use quotes from industry experts and influencers in your niche.
 When your readers see that your blog posts include expert opinions, they are more likely to trust what you say.
 If you cite expert quotes to support a specific research or strategy, you can reach out to these influencers and mention that you linked to them.
 When they credit you for the insight, you can get links back to your website.

 There’s a huge need for creating content that gives consumers a reason to stay on the page.
 I couldn’t agree more with Chris Lema who believes that the future of content and E-commerce lies in interactive content.
 It encourages people to consume information faster, share it with others, and increase brand exposure.

 Using top of the funnel interactive content like polls and surveys, tools and calculators, indices, interactive maps, and video gives people more value, attracts valuable links and generates more traffic to your website.

 Here are some tools you can use to create interactive content without hiring a developer:

 Integrating good-looking images, quizzes and expert quotes in your content increases your chances of getting links.
 But I need to warn you that even top-notch content doesn’t build links on its own.
 A lot of marketers believe that once they release their masterpiece into the world, their job is done.
 The truth is that this is where the REAL work begins.

-To get the most out of outreach emails for your business, you can read our complete guide on this topic:
+To learn how to create outreach emails that get the link and build a relationship, you can read our complete guide on this topic.

 For those who hate sending thousands of emails to secure a few links, there’s an alternative—you could start building links faster and easier thanks to already established relationships.